- Cirrus 820 Review and Guide - March 27, 2022

 Best Cassette Toilet – Porta Pottie 565E

 Another Thetford model, the Porta Pottie line of cassette toilets are known for being reliable and well-liked.
-It’s completely portable, which is really handy, plus it’s quite tall compared to other cassette toilets.
+It’s a completely portable toilet, which is really handy, plus it’s quite tall compared to other cassette toilets.

-It’s designed to look like a regular toilet, despite being lightweight and portable.
+It’s designed to look like a regular toilet, despite being a lightweight and portable toilet.
 It has a battery-powered electric flush, a flush lever, and a tank level indicator.
 It also comes with a hold-down kit, to keep it in place while you’re on the road.

 Although the cassette tank will not last as long as a traditional, permanent RV toilet, if you want something a bit more versatile with the ability to move it to different places, the Porta Pottie 565E would be a good choice.